ByteQuester/StockScouterAI/docs/services.functions.transformers.rst

 Responsible for managing the transformation processes, the `transformer_manager` ensures the efficient and correct processing of data through transformation pipelines.

-app.services.functions.transformers.transformers
+app.services.functions.transformers.transformers_base
 -----------------------------------------------

-.. automodule:: app.services.functions.transformers.transformers
+.. automodule:: app.services.functions.transformers.transformers_base
    :members:
    :undoc-members:
    :show-inheritance:

-The `transforms.py` module houses specific functions and classes for data transformation, catering to various needs such as feature extraction, normalization, and scaling.
+The `transformers_base.py` module houses specific functions and classes for data transformation, catering to various needs such as feature extraction, normalization, and scaling.

 Module contents
 ---------------